 Compute Adaptive Alpha Levels by Tree Depth

-compute_adaptive_alphas.RdImplements Algorithm 1 from Appendix B of the supplement.
+compute_adaptive_alphas.RdComputes the per-depth significance levels for a regular k-ary tree under the adaptive-alpha framework of Appendix B of the supplement.
 First checks whether natural gating suffices (total error load \(\le 1\)); if so, returns nominal alpha at every level.
-Otherwise, computes adjusted significance levels that compensate for the error load at each depth.
+Otherwise, computes adjusted significance levels that compensate for the error load at each depth, optionally with user-supplied depth-wise budget weights.

 - k